syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/context-menu.md

 This can be achieved by using the [created](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Created) event and the context menu's `beforeOpen` event of the Grid.

-By using the `onclick` event listener of the Grid, you can obtain the clicked position values.
-The obtained positions are then sent to the `open` method of the context menu within the `onclick` event of the Grid.
+By using the `onClick` event listener of the Grid, you can obtain the clicked position values.
+The obtained positions are then sent to the `open` method of the context menu within the `onClick` event of the Grid.
 Additionally, the default action of right-clicking to open the context menu items items is prevented by utilizing the `created` event of the Grid.

 The following example demonstrates how to show context menu on left click using `created` event.